fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0a.md

 ### Course channel in Discord and Telegram

 You can discuss the course and related topics in our dedicated group on Discord <https://study.cs.helsinki.fi/discord/join/fullstack> and on Telegram: <https://t.me/fullstackcourse>.
 Discord has fullstack_general and part-specific (channel names with fullstack prefix) channels for course-related discussion.
-Note that Discord's <i>chat channel is not suitable for course-related discussions</i>.
+Note that Discord's *chat channel is not suitable for course-related discussions*.
 Please join the conversation!

 ### How to get help in Discord/Telegram

 When you ask for help for a problem in the Discord/Telegram group your question should be as informative and precise as possible.
 If your question looks like this

-> <i>Adding a new person does not work, could you help me with that?</i>
+> *Adding a new person does not work, could you help me with that?*

 it is quite likely that nobody will respond.
-The bug can be <i>anywhere</i>.
+The bug can be *anywhere*.

 A better question could be

-> <i> In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looks ok to me.
+> * In the exercise 2.15 when I try to add a new person to the app, server responds to 403, despite the request looks ok to me.
 >
 > The code looks like this
 >